skkuej/StableMedicalGAN/README.md

  *******************************************************/

-#### Get more detail infomation : https://ieeexplore.ieee.org/abstract/document/9508579
+#### Get more detail information of this study : https://ieeexplore.ieee.org/abstract/document/9508579